jedrichards/angularjs-handbook/README.md

 </div>
 ```

 With the form element name attributes thusly populated we expose values such as `$scope.userForm` and `$scope.userForm.firstname` on the scope.
-These objects contain values that indicate an element's state:
+These objects are actually references to controllers created by the framework and contain values that indicate an element's state:

 - `$valid` Is the element in a valid state
 - `$invalid` Is the element in an invalid state